 The Best Secured Credit Cards

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
+The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 How a Secured Card Works

 Standard credit cards are not secured by any property or deposits that can be repossessed in case of default.
 Therefore, applicants for these unsecured loans must first be able to show banks a strong credit history.
 On the other hand, almost any applicant will qualify for a secured credit card.
 With a secured card, the cardholder must first pay a security deposit that protects the bank against the risk of default.
 In all other ways, a secured card operates just like a standard credit card.
 Cardholders receive monthly bills that they must pay on time or incur interest and penalties.
 At the same time, banks will report payment information to the credit bureaus, allowing cardholders to build their credit history.

 What to Look for in a Secured Card

 Your first priority in shopping for a secured card will be to stick with a reputable bank and avoid the numerous products with high interest rates and unreasonable fees.
 Shoppers should look for a card with a low annual fee and perhaps one that might earn interest on their deposit.
 Finally, applicants should be aware that not all banks guarantee acceptance, so those with outstanding liens or a recent bankruptcy will not qualify for some of these cards.